 One might also like to have some honeywords that are much harder to crack than the average-so much so that they would probably never be cracked by an adversary.
 (These "honeywords" might not even be passwords; these "honeyword hashes" might just be long, e.g., 256-bit, random bitstrings.)
 So, the adversary would not then (as we have been assuming) be faced with a completely broken list of sweetwords, but rather only a partial list.
-There may possibly be some uncracked hashes (represented by '?]' here) still to work on, with the correct passwords possibly among them.
+There may possibly be some uncracked hashes (represented by '?' here) still to work on, with the correct password possibly among them.
 For example, what should the adversary do with the following list?

-'''

 gt79, tom@yahoo, ?, g7rn45, rabid/30frogs!, ?

-'''

 Having some "tough nuts" among the honeywords might give the adversary additional reason to pause before diving in and trying to log in with one of the cracked ones.
-To ensure that the adversary can not tell whether the password itself lies among the set of "tough nuts," both the positions and the number of "tough nuts" added as honeywords should be random.
+"Tough nuts" represent potentially correct passwords whose plausibility the adversary cannot evaluate.
+Thus, in the presence of "tough nuts," the adversary cannot fully evaluate the likelihood of being detected during login, even if the adversary has cracked all other sweetwords.
+To ensure that the adversary cannot tell whether the password itself lies among the set of "tough nuts," both the positions and the number of "tough nuts" added as honeywords should be random.